HaxeFlixel/flixel-docs/documentation/04_tutorials/04-part-iii-groundwork.html.md

 	super(X, Y);
 	```

 	With classes, we use the 'super' command to refer to the parent class.
-So, within out 'new' constructor, by calling super(X, Y) we are basically saying to go up the chain to our parent class, in this case FlxSprite, and call its constructor, passing it the X and Y parameters that were passed to us.
+So, within our 'new' constructor, by calling super(X, Y) we are basically saying to go up the chain to our parent class, in this case FlxSprite, and call its constructor, passing it the X and Y parameters that were passed to us.

 6. Next, we'll want to create a placeholder image to show us where our Sprite is, so under `super(X, Y);`, add:
 7.
 	```haxe
 	makeGraphic(16, 16, FlxColor.BLUE);
 	```